-- 4.3 Assessment tasks, criteria and due dates for each task, as well as methods of weighting will be included in the unit outline accessible to students. - 4.4 The total mark or grade for each assessment task and final unit results are determined as described in the unit outline and any supporting documentation provided by the AIPM. - 4.5 Marking must only be undertaken by appropriately qualified and employed staff approved by the Director of Academic Programs.
+- 4.3 Assessment tasks, criteria and due dates for each task, as well as methods of weighting will be made accessible to students. - 4.4 The total mark or grade for each assessment task and final unit results will be described in documentation provided by the AIPM. - 4.5 Marking must only be undertaken by appropriately qualified and employed staff approved by the Director of Academic Programs.
 Markers must be provided with adequate information regarding what is to be marked, marking procedures and the return date of assessed work.
 Marking must be consistent with the specified criteria and standards for the task.
-Marking procedures must ensure that criteria and standards are applied in similar ways across different markers. - 4.6 In assessing an assignment, account may be taken of grammar and spelling.
-Though the academic merit, measured in terms of achievement against the assessment criteria, of the assignment will be the principal determinant of the mark, poor spelling or grammar may detract significantly from the quality of the assignment. - 4.7 Students should receive timely feedback on each assessment task, prior to the submission of the next summative task.
-Some formative assessment should be provided relatively early in their engagement with the unit. - 4.8 Grades are based on a student's level of performance in achieving stated learning objectives and must never be norm-referenced.
-Grades are awarded so that the AIPM can provide a statement that indicates a student's achievement of the learning objectives in units and intended learning outcomes for a program. - 4.9 In order to pass a unit, students must attain a total mark of 50% in the unit overall and are expected to receive a passing grade in each assessment task.
-For units that are not graded with a percentile students must participate within and complete all tasks and activities satisfactorily. - 4.10 The grading system applied by the AIPM is outlined in Appendix 1 of this policy.
+Marking procedures must ensure that criteria and standards are applied in similar ways across different markers. - 4.6 Students should receive timely feedback on each assessment task, prior to the submission of the next summative task.
+Some formative assessment should be provided relatively early in their engagement with the unit. - 4.7 Grades are based on a student's level of performance in achieving stated learning objectives and must never be norm-referenced.
+Grades are awarded so that the AIPM can provide a statement that indicates a student's achievement of the learning objectives in units and intended learning outcomes for a program. - 4.8 In order to pass a unit, students must attain a total mark of 50% in the unit overall and are expected to receive a passing grade in each assessment task.
+For units that are not graded with a percentile students must participate within and complete all tasks and activities satisfactorily. - 4.9 The grading system applied by the AIPM is outlined in Appendix 1 of this policy.